Code-Institute-Submissions/Skylights-MS1/README.md

 Displays errors when required fields have not been filled out.
 It also recognises if an invalid email address has been entered.

 <h2><strong>BUGS</strong></h2>
-Corrected bugs as development went on.
-All bugs that were found were mistyped elements or missing closing element tags.
+All bugs that were found throughout this project were mainly mistyped elements or missing closing element tags.
 HTML code ran through W3C HTML Validator and shows no errors.
 CSS code ran through W3C CSS Validator and shows no errors.
 <p>
 <a href="http://jigsaw.w3.org/css-validator/check/referer">
     <img style="border:0;width:88px;height:31px"